 Formative Assessment: As students discuss with their partner examples of language that appeals to emotions, circulate.
-Provide support as necessary by asking probing questions (e.g., Which word(s)/phrase is helping you decide whether a word, phrase, or clause is "turned up" or "turned down"?).
-Additional scaffolding may need be provided to support students' identification of and discussion about the language of pathos. to
+Provide support as necessary by asking probing questions (e.g., Which word(s)/phrase is helping you decide whether a word, phrase be provided to support student e, or clause is "turned as' identification of a l up" or "turned do nd discussion abou wn"?).
+Additional s t the language of pa scaffolding may need to athos.